What is short bowel syndrome?

 The small intestine is a part of the digestive system.
 The small intestine has three sections:

-The small intestine is where the absorption of fluids, proteins, carbohydrates (starches and sugars), iron, fats, vitamins, and minerals (such as calcium, sodium, and potassium) takes place.
 If the duodenum and a portion of the jejunum have been removed by surgery, the ileum can take on their role in absorbing nutrients.
-But if a substantial part of the jejunum or the ileum is removed, it is more difficult to obtain adequate nutrition.
+But if a substantial part of the jejunum or the ileum is removed, it’s hard to get adequate nutrition.
 In these cases, nutrients usually have to be provided in a form other than food.

 Children need more calories than adults because they are still growing.
 If a child is born with portions of the small intestine missing, it can lead to serious problems.